mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 And you're committed, right.
 Um, Do you know, anybody that uses react at your company and they were kind of looking at each other and they kind of like, uh, not really.
 Um, and I was like, maybe start there, right?
-Like if you can't like, don't just jump into a JAMstack metal framework, like gas, but your next there's something, if you don't even know anything about react, right.
+Like if you can't like, don't just jump into a JAM stack metal framework, like gas, but your next there's something, if you don't even know anything about react, right.
 Um, you're gonna get yourself into a situation where like Gatsby is a complex system, right.
 It's not simple.
 So what's next.
 So were all of these meta